from datetime import date

 [docs]

-def split_encompassed_daterange(container: str, contained: str) -> Dict:
+def split_encompassed_daterange(container: str, contained: str) -> dict:

 """Checks if one of the passed dateranges contains the other, if so, then